billabonga29/math_game-repo/README.md

-# demo-repo
+# Maths Game
-This is an example repo

-## EDIT

-This is an edit.
+This is a maths game.